New data shows COVID-19 vaccine inequities by race and ethnicity in Minnesota

 "Measuring the disparities is a first step in ensuring equitable distribution of these lifesaving vaccines," he said.

-"What you don't want to have in a collaboration is for 10 systems to all be duplicating effort and all going to the same block to do vaccines because they are not talking to each other," said Winkelman, who added that the data have some capabilities to target neighborhoods where vaccination rates are low.
+"What you don't want to have in a collaboration is for 10 systems to all be duplicating effort and all going to the same block to do vaccines because they are not talking to each other," said Winkelman.

-More vaccine equity data will becoming online because the state Health Department told vaccinators on Thursday that they are now required to include race and ethnicity information when submitting reports about who has been vaccinated.
+More vaccine equity data will be coming online because the state Health Department told vaccinators on Thursday that they are now required to include race and ethnicity information when submitting vaccination reports.

 A few weeks ago, health officials reversed that position and said the data could be sent to the state's vaccination database, based on a new interpretation of the law by agency lawyers.